Do I have to notify the Department for Work and Pensions if I receive inheritance?

 Posted on 6th February 2020

 When you’re set to receive any amount of inheritance, you may be wondering what you should do with the money.
-Whether it’s £1,000.00, £100,000.00 or a million pounds, it’s important to make sure that, whatever you do, if you are in receipt of benefits, you notify the issuing-department of your new-found funds.
+Whether it’s £1,000.00, £100,000.00 or a million pounds, it’s important to make sure that, whatever you do, if you are in receipt of benefits or financial assistance, you notify the issuing-department of your new-found funds.

 For example, the Department for Work and Pensions (DWP) must be notified of any change in your circumstances, including money, your work, or your home life.
 This is referred to by the DWP as a ‘change of circumstances’.

 You must contact the DWP, regardless of whether you have already notified another Government Department (for example, HMRC).

 Citizens Advice recommends that you report any changes in writing, so that you have a copy of the letter, and provide the DWP with any evidence they may need.
 For example, as your local solicitors for Probate, we would provide any beneficiaries of an estate (whether it be a pecuniary legacy or the remainder of the deceased’s estate) with confirmation in writing of what they are due to receive from the estate.
 You may provide a copy of this to the DWP, as proof of your entitlement.
 Alternatively, you could provide them with a copy of the Will or the estate accounts, if you are entitled to these documents.

 They also recommend writing ‘change of circumstances’ at the top of your letter, as well as providing as much information as possible about the change.
 One example, if you had no savings before you received your inheritance, you may wish to provide the DWP with details of the amount your will receive, as well as confirmation of what benefits you currently receive, and when you expect to get the full, or even part of, the amount.